Built St. Louis

 Riverfront North

-Multiple buildings north of Laclede's Landing, including the amazing Union Electric Light and Power Company plant, the Laclede Power Company, the Cotton Belt Railroad depot, and the demolished Belcher Sugar Refinery.
+A cluster of massive red brick buildings north of Laclede's Landing, including the Laclede Power Company, the Cotton Belt Railroad depot, and the demolished Belcher Sugar Refinery.

 Crunden Martin Manufacturing Company